Specialised student support

-QACI has a school based nurse - Jodie Fisher who is available to students.
+QACI has a school based nurse - Aggie Melville who is available to students.

-Jodie is available every Monday and is located on Level 4 (beside the Guidance Counsellors).
+Aggie is available every Tuesday and is located on Level 4 (beside the Guidance Counsellors).
 The SBYHN is employed by Queensland Health to provide individual health consultations, support and referral options related to – healthy eating and exercise, sexual health and relationships, personal or family problems, feeling sad or stressed and smoking, alcohol or other drugs.

 The SBYHN can also provide support regarding student health promotion events.
 Students are welcome to book an appointment by simply knocking on the SBYHN door or booking an appointment through student services or teaching staff.
 This is a voluntary and confidential service for young people.